 In October 2001, Commander Harwood returned to the “Greyhawks” of VAW-120 in Norfolk, Virginia were he served as flight instructor, Pilot Training Officer, and head Landing Signal Officer until his departure in February 2004.

 In March 2004 he reported to Yokosuka, Japan where he served as Flag Aide to Commander, Carrier Strike Group FIVE on board USS KITTY HAWK (CV 63) until June 2005.

 In October 2005 he returned to the “Sun Kings” of VAW-116 where his jobs included Safety Officer, Administration Officer and Maintenance Officer.
 While with the “Sun Kings,” Commander Harwood deployed to the Western Pacific on board USS ABRAHAM LINCOLN (CVN 72).

 In October 2007 he assumed the position of VAW/VRC Placement Officer at the Navy Personnel Command in Millington, Tennessee where he served as the principle manpower manager for the VAW/VRC community, as well as five east coast carrier air wings and eight training commands.

-His military awards include the Navy and Marine Corps Commendation Medal (four awards), the Navy Achievement Medal (two awards), and various unit awards and citations.
-He has accumulated over 2,800 flight hours, 320 carrier arrested landings, and is a graduate of the Naval War College.
+His military awards include the Navy and Marine Corps Commendation Medal (five awards), the Navy Achievement Medal (two awards), and various unit awards and citations.
+He has accumulated over 3,400 flight hours and 400 carrier arrested landings.